Wanjira-Faith/python-wk1-codechallenge/README.md

 1. Open a terminal
 2. Navigate to the directory
 `cd python-wk1-codechallenge`
-3. Run solution using `python solution3.py`
+3. Run solution using `python3 solution3.py`

 # Author
 Wanjira Faith